Jump to navigation Jump to search

 - After each round, dealer changes clockwise.

 Normally, the game ends when one team gets 1500 points or more.
-The team with more points wins the game.
+The team with the most points wins the game.

-- City variants: With Amsterdam rules, you are only forced to overtrump when your opponents are winning or trumps are led.
-You still cannot undertrump.
+- With Amsterdam rules, you are only forced to over-trump when your opponents are winning or trumps are led.

-- Trump selection: With mandatory, the first player always choose the trump.
+- The first player always chooses the trump.